tensorflow/tfjs-core/README.md

 $ npm run prep # Installs node modules and bower components.
 ```

+We recommend using [Visual Studio Code](https://code.visualstudio.com/) for
+development.
+Make sure to install `clang-format` for IDE auto-formatting.

 To interactively develop any of the demos (e.g. `demos/nn-art/`):

 ```bash